 Of course, my favorite way to explore the swamp is by boat!

-The Dismal Swamp provides free overnight dockage, first-come first-served, at both locks, at the Douglas Road free dock, and the Dismal Swamp Welcome Center.
+The Dismal Swamp provides free overnight dockage, on a first-come first-served basis, at both locks, at the Douglas Road free dock, and the Dismal Swamp Welcome Center.

 Know Before You Go